Madison County Courthouse

 Madison County faced challenges during the Great Depression, like many other areas in the United States.
 However, it managed to recover and continued to prosper.
 Today, the county is known for its vibrant communities, thriving agricultural sector, and the presence of Brigham Young University-Idaho, a prestigious educational institution that has further contributed to the county's economic growth and cultural vibrancy.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Madison County, Idaho.
+This timeline provides a condensed summary of the historical journey of Madison County, Idaho.

 • Established in 1913